What’s the point of performing, anyway?

 To uplift and inspire others is the ultimate intention in my mind as a performer and producer.
 To help the audience look inside and find themselves again, even if it’s just for three minutes.
 Because they want to be inspired; they want to be transported somewhere and have a good time.

 The audience doesn’t even know or understand what they experienced.
 They just know that they feel good.
 That they had a good time.
-That they got their money’s worth and then some.
+And consequently, that they got their money’s worth and then some.
 That is my role as a performer and producer.
 To entertain.
 To put on a show—for the audience.

 I invite you to look inside and ask yourself the same.
-Before you spend hundreds (or thousands, in my case) of dollars on your next act, ask yourself “Why am I doing this?
+What is the point of performing for you?
+Before you spend hundreds (or thousands, in my case) of dollars on your next burlesque act, ask yourself “Why am I doing this?
 What is my purpose in this?
 Is this sparkly squirrel what I am seeking?”
 You might be surprised by the answers that you find.
 You might find new inspiration that will fuel you and open pathways to new and wonderful adventures—onstage and off.

 Leave a comment below to let me know why you perform.
 I’m curious.